 The Department for Child Protection supports Family Matters, Australia's national campaign to ensure Aboriginal and Torres Strait Islander children and young people grow up safe and cared for in family, community and culture.

-Family Matters aims to eliminate the over-representation of Aboriginal and Torres Strait Islander children in out-of-home care by 2040.
+Family Matters aims to eliminate the over-representation of Aboriginal and Torres Strait Islander children in care by 2040.

 The campaign's key principles are: